-This Management Discussion and Analysis ("MD&A") is dated November 13, 2024, and is in respect of the three and six-month period ended September 30, 2024.
-The following discussion of the financial condition and results of operations of Zentek Ltd. (the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the three and six-month period ended September 30, 2024.
+This Management Discussion and Analysis ("MD&A") is dated June 26, 2025 and is in respect of the financial year ended March 31, 2025.
+The following discussion of the financial condition and results of operations of Zentek Ltd. (the "Company") constitutes management's review of the factors that affected the Company's financial and operating performance for the financial year ended March 31, 2025.

-This discussion should be read in conjunction with the Company's unaudited condensed interim consolidated financial statements and corresponding notes to the condensed interim consolidated financial statements for the three and six-month periods ended September 30, 2024 and 2023 the most recently completed fiscal period, and MD&A and audited consolidated annual financial statements for the years ended March 31, 2024 and 2023 (the "Annual Financial Statements").
-The Company's condensed interim consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") and International Accounting Standard 34 - Interim Financial Reporting ("IAS 34") as issued by the International Accounting Standards Board ("IASB") and have been condensed with certain disclosures from the Annual Financial Statements omitted.
+This discussion should be read in conjunction with the Company's audited consolidated financial statements and corresponding notes to the consolidated financial statements for the financial year ended March 31, 2025.
+The Company's audited consolidated financial statements have been prepared using accounting policies consistent with International Financial Reporting Standards and International Accounting Standards as issued by the International Accounting Standards Board ("IASB") and Interpretations (collectively IFRS Accounting Standards)..
 Unless otherwise stated, all amounts discussed herein are denominated in Canadian dollars which is the Company's functional and reporting currency.